Dustin Hoffman: 1980–1989: Career expansion

 Rain Man won four Academy Awards, including Best Picture, Best Actor for Hoffman, and Best Director for Barry Levinson.
 Having worked closely with Hoffman for two years on filming, Levinson offered some opinions about his skill as an actor:

 You can't define Dustin Hoffman, because he's unique.
 He's one of a kind and he's not one character.
 There is no Dustin Hoffman.
 He is many, many people. ...
 He can do comedy and he can do drama.
 He has an enormous range, and yet he's still Dustin somewhere in there.
 He's intelligent and has a great sense of how to connect with people, because he's very interesting.
 On a day-to-day basis, he's like an actor who's making his first movie, with the enthusiasm and energy to want to make things happen and try things and experiment.

-After Rain Man, Hoffman appeared with Sean Connery and Matthew Broderick in Family Business (1989), directed by Sidney Lumet.
-The story centers on the estrangement between Vito (Hoffman), a middle-aged man trying to succeed in a legitimate business, and his "hopelessly corrupt but charming father", Jesse (Connery).
+After Rain Man, Hoffman starred with Sean Connery and Matthew Broderick in Family Business (1989), directed by Sidney Lumet.
+The film centers on the estrangement between Vito (Hoffman), a middle-aged man trying to succeed in a legitimate business, and his "hopelessly corrupt but charming father", Jesse (Connery).
 Critics were mostly not impressed with the story, although the individual performances were praised, especially Connery's.

 Because of their different acting styles and nationalities, some industry writers thought Connery and Hoffman might not work well together as close family members.
 "To the surprise of many", note Connery biographers Lee Pfeiffer and Lisa Philip, "the two superstars developed an immediate rapport and chemistry that translates onto the screen."
 And Lumet remembered: "Sean is extremely disciplined and Dustin is very improvisational, all over the place with his lines.
 I didn't know where it would end up, but Sean met Dustin improvisation for improvisation, and a great deal of richness and humor came out of it."